-• Layers correspond to a true physical layer.
-From a HURRICANE point of view they are all the BasicLayers (could be matched to GDSII).

-• Gos stands from Graphical Objects, they are drawings that have no physical existence but are added by the various tools to display extra information.
+- Layers correspond to true physical layers.
+From a HURRICANE point of view they are all the BasicLayers (could be matched to GDSII). - Gos stands from Graphical Objects, they are drawings that have no physical existence but are added by the various tools to display extra information.
 One good exemple is the density map of the detailed router, to easily locate congested areas.